-SECTION 28 Nothing in sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, and special act 84-46, shall be construed to deprive the commissioner of environmental protection, the commissioner of health or any successor commissioner or board of any jurisdiction which such commissioners or boards may now or hereafter have.
+SECTION 28 Nothing in sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46 and June Special Session, public act 24-1, shall be construed to deprive the commissioner of environmental protection, the commissioner of health or any successor commissioner or board of any jurisdiction which such commissioners or boards may now or hereafter have.
 Neither the public utilities control authority nor any successor board or commissioner shall have jurisdiction of any kind over the authority, a subsidiary corporation, the representative policy board or the rates fixed or charges collected by the authority.
-The authority shall annually file the report required of municipalities pursuant to section 16-29 of the general statutes with the public utilities control authority.

 SECTION 29.
-Insofar as the provisions of sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and sections 2 to 21, inclusive, of public act 02-85, are inconsistent with the provisions of any other general or special act or any municipal ordinance, the provisions of sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and sections 2 to 21, inclusive, of public act 02-85, shall be controlling; provided nothing contained in sections 1 to 33, inclusive, of special act 77-98, as amended by special act 84-46 and sections 2 to 21, inclusive, of special act 77-98, as amended by special act 84-46 and sections 2 to 33, inclusive, of special act 77-98, as amended by special act 84-46 and sections 2 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46 and sections 2 to

-21, inclusive, of public act 02-85, shall exempt the authority from compliance with zoning regulations lawfully established by any municipality, except that the plants, structures and other facilities of the water supply system or the wastewater system owned or operated by the authority shall be permitted uses in all zoning districts in every city, town or borough within the district; and provided further that the authority may not construct purification or filtration plants or wastewater treatment plants in any zoning district in which such use is not permitted under local zoning regulations without first obtaining approval of the proposed location of such facility from the representative policy board following a public hearing.
+Insofar as the provisions of sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and sections 2 to 21, inclusive, of public act 02-85, are inconsistent with the provisions of any other general or special act or any municipal ordinance, the provisions of sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24 and sections 2 to 21, inclusive, of public act 02-85, shall be controlling; provided nothing contained in sections 1 to 33, inclusive, of special act 77-98, as amended by special act 78-24, special act 84-46 and sections 2 to 21, inclusive, of public act 02-85, shall exempt the authority from compliance with zoning regulations lawfully established by any municipality, except that the plants, structures and other facilities of the water supply system or the wastewater system owned or operated by the authority shall be permitted uses in all zoning districts in every city, town or borough within the district; and provided further that the authority may not construct purification or filtration plants or wastewater treatment plants in any zoning district in which such use is not permitted under local zoning regulations without first obtaining approval of the proposed location of such facility from the representative policy board following a public hearing.

-SECTION 30. (a) The authority or any person who is aggrieved by a decision of the representative policy board with respect to the establishment of rates or charges, the establishment of land use standards and disposition policies, the sale or other transfer or change of use of real property, the location of purification, filtration or wastewater treatment plants, the commencement of any project costing more than two million dollars to repair, improve, construct, reconstruct, enlarge or extend any of the properties or systems of the authority or the acquisition by purchase, lease or otherwise of any existing water supply system, wastewater system or part thereof, other than the purchase of all or any part of the properties and franchises of the New Haven Water Company, is entitled to review by the Superior Court as provided in this section.
+SECTION 30. (a) The authority or any person who is aggrieved by a decision of the representative policy board with respect to the establishment of rates or charges, the establishment of land use standards and disposition policies, the sale or other transfer or change of use of real property, the location of purification, filtration or wastewater treatment plants, the commencement of any project costing more than three and one-half million dollars, and as adjusted by the Consumer Price Index factor, as described in section 4 of special act 77-98, as amended by special act 78-24, special act 84-46, public act 02-85, special act 03-11, special act 13-20 and this act, and subject to the approval of a majority of the weighted votes of the membership of the representative policy board, excluding vacancies, to repair, improve, construct, reconstruct, enlarge or extend any of the properties or systems of the authority or the acquisition by purchase, lease or otherwise of any existing water supply system, wastewater system or part thereof, other than the purchase of all or any part of the properties and franchises of the New Haven Water Company, is entitled to review by the Superior Court as provided in this section.
 For the purposes of this section the holders of any bonds or notes of the authority and any trustee acting on behalf of such holders shall be deemed aggrieved persons with respect to any decision of the representative policy board which violates any covenant or other provision of the resolution or resolutions authorizing such bonds or notes.